 Pepper carries fine tuner adjusters for violin, viola, and cello.
 Perfection pegs for violin and viola and for cello are also available and are popular with some string instrumentalists.
 Just keep in mind these pegs can be more costly to repair if they break.

 Overall, if you conclude that you need to send an instrument for repairs, a simple note in the case is the best way to indicate what needs to be fixed.
 Placing tape or stickers on the instrument leaves residue that must be removed, taking time away from the necessary repairs.
-Overall, the best thing is to know your limits with repairs and to remember these do’s and don’ts.
-That will help keep your instruments in tip-top shape throughout the year.
+Overall, the best thing is to know your limits with repairs and to remember these do’s and don’ts to help keep your instruments in tip-top shape throughout the year.

 If you have any other helpful tips, please feel free to leave them in the comments section.